-Home program advances - Due to the economic downturn, many loan recipients have defaulted on their loans.
-The Agency carries a second position on the property serving as collateral; however, in most cases, the property serving as collateral for the loan was not sufficient to cover the first deed of trust.
+Due to the economic downturn, many homeowners have defaulted on their home improvement loans.
+The Agency carries a second position on the property serving as collateral; however, in most cases, the property was not sufficient to cover the first deed of trust.
 Policies were put in place in fiscal year 2012 regarding loan defaults.
 If the original loan amount is less than \$15,000, the cost to take legal action would outweigh the benefit of potential loan fulfillment.
 In fiscal 2014, the Agency determined that the likelihood of full payment is uncertain; therefore, all loans have been fully reserved.
-In fiscal year 2015, \$43,189 of notes receivable were written off and recorded as a decrease to the deferred revenue account.
 Future payments, if any, will be recorded as program income in the year received.